 Young people usually meet once a week for their unit meetings.
 This is their time and place to plan new adventures and develop their own projects.
 Without doubt, the highlights are trips, whether just for a weekend or for a couple of weeks at summer camp.

 Annual Campaign and Commitment

 One of the core values for all members of the DPSG, regardless of age or gender, is a commitment to justice and support for the disadvantaged.
 A regular expression of this commitment is the "annual campaign", a project running for a full year in which all groups and sections participate.
 This has been part of the activity programme for every local group since 1962.
 Within their neighbourhoods, local groups raise awareness and funds to support a specific project.
 The annual campaign also serves as an educational experience for members , for example by exploring how it feels to be blind, considering what we can do to protect the climate, or how children in Rwanda or Bolivia live.
 Further, scouts raise awareness of the relevant issues among politicians, their communities and the public generally.
 The topic of the annual campaign changes each year, being selected in turn from one of the DPSG's three main sectors of commitment - disabled people, international justice and ecology.

 The international department, being regarded as a sort of "Ministry of Foreign Affairs", is lead by the International Commissioner(s), supported by volunteers in the International Commission (IAK) and by a full-time staff member at the DPSG's headquarters.

-The International Commissioner is the primary point of contact for the DPSG's international relations.
+The International Commissioners are the primary point of contact for the DPSG's international relations.
 (According to the association's rules, up to two people can be appointed to this role).
-He represents the association abroad, takes part in international conferences and presides over bilateral contacts between national scout organisations (NSOs).
-This is an unpaid voluntary post which has been held since 2010 by Lars Kramm.
+They represent the association abroad, take part in international conferences and preside over bilateral contacts between national scout organisations (NSOs).
+This is an unpaid voluntary post which has been held by Stefan Fett.